 Deep within a rich oak forest, on the slopes of the cavernous Subasio Mount outside of Assisi, many people come searching for the Eremo delle Carceri.
 It is a complex of buildings which was once gifted to the Monks of Saint Benedict and then re-allocated to Saint Francis who would come here with his disciples to pray and meditate in the peace of nature.
 The name Eremo delle Carceri translates to Jails Hermitage but it was never used as a prison.
 To “jail oneself” in the traditional Christian sense means to isolate yourself and find God in silent prayer.
 To this day, it is a beautiful place to come and think in silence.

 5. Rocca Maggiore

-Now that you’ve had a sneak peek of what there is to discover in Umbria, keep going and have a look at where to stay.
-Our collection of luxury holiday homes in the region make the experience that much more magical.
+Now that you’ve had a sneak peek of historical sites in Umbria, keep going and have a look at where to stay.
+Our collection of luxury holiday homes in the region makes the experience that much more magical.
 If you need any help with your search, just get in touch with our concierge team!